cgi-js/cgi-js/README.md

 // Following works without a local CGI path and tries to
 //          use CGI installed in system by default
 // if useDefault is false then the application errors out
 // Default value of useDefault is false.
-Example: 5 and Example: 6 will error out
+Example: 6 and Example: 7 will error out

 // Example 3:
+// app.use("/", cgi.serve("type_of_interpretor", {
+//         web_files_root: "/path/to/cgiscript/www/folder/with/or/without/filename",
+//         bin: {
+//                 bin_path: '/path/to/cgi-executable-dir/without-executable-name/'
+//         }
+//         config_path: '',
+//         host: shost,
+//         port: sport
+//     });

+// Example 4:
 // app.use("/", cgi.serve("type_of_interpretor", {
 //         web_files_root: "/path/to/cgiscript/www/folder/with/or/without/filename",
 //         bin: {